 - $60 per 3-month subscription (saves you 20%)

-The price may seem steep, however, the subscription gives you access to all 90+ MasterClass courses, including other authors and writers such as Aaron Sorkin, Margaret Atwood, and James Patterson (read my Patterson MasterClass review here).
+The price may seem steep, however, the all-access pass gives you access to all 90+ MasterClass courses, including other authors and writers such as Dan Brown, Malcolm Gladwell, Margaret Atwood, and James Patterson (read my Patterson MasterClass review here).

 Plus, you have to remember that each MasterClass is someone’s lifetime of work distilled into well-organized and enjoyable video content.
 In other words, if it turns out the Neil Gaiman MasterClass isn’t for you, chances are you’ll find other MasterClasses you do enjoy.

 Here’s a rundown of what you are getting with the Neil Gaiman MasterClass.

 |Rating:||4.7 out of 5 ⭐️|